- How to apply

 We are committed to providing our culturally diverse workforce with a supportive network, where individual differences and perspectives are highly valued and embraced to support our vision - Communities for all: opportunities for everyone.

-In line with the targets outlined in the DCSI Strategic Plan, we are committed to increasing the employment of Aboriginal and Torres Strait Islander people at all levels within the public sector.
+In line with the targets outlined in the DCSI Strategic Plan, we are committed to increasing the employment of Aboriginal and Torres Strait Islander peoples at all levels within the public sector.
 We also strive to increase the number of people with disability employed within government services.
-If you are interested in employment opportunities for Aboriginal and Torres Strait Islander (ATSI) people or people with disability please visit the Aboriginal employment page or disability employment page respectively.
+If you are interested in employment opportunities for Aboriginal and Torres Strait Islander peoples or people with disability please visit the Aboriginal employment page or disability employment page respectively.

 Flexibility at work

 Working in a flexible environment can help meet your personal or family needs.